KaranKapadia03/INDIAN-STOCK-TRADING-AI/README.md

 -   ML forecast
 -   Top 3 opportunities
 -   20-stock AI heatmap
--   AI ranking chart
+-   ranking charts
--   expected-return chart
+-   expected-return charts

-The purpose is to answer the question:
+The purpose is to answer:

-> **What does the model currently see?**
+> **What does the production system currently see?**

 ------------------------------------------------------------------------

-# 📊 Stock Analysis
+## 📊 Stock Analysis

-Users can select any stock in the universe.
+Users can select an individual stock.

-The page provides:
+The page combines:

-### Price
+### Price Analysis

 -   latest price
 -   daily change